-What data has been used to conduct this risk assessment?
+What data is used to conduct the risk assessment?

-The 2021 risk assessment year is based on staff, student and audited data from 2020.
-This is the most up-to-date data that we access from data reported by providers.
+The 2022 risk assessment is based on audited financial data from 2021.
+This is the most up to date data that we access from data reported by providers.

-TEQSA works closely with the DESE to access data for providers that already report data to existing collections.
+TEQSA works closely with the Department of Education to access data for providers that already report data to existing collections.
 These collections include:

 - HELP IT System (HITS) – financial data for higher education providers

-- DESE TM1 system – financial data for Table A and B providers
+- Department of Education – financial data for Table A and B providers

 - Tertiary Collection of Student Information (TCSI) – staff and student data